Career Profile: Biomedical Equipment Technician

 As the health care sector expands to meet the needs of Americans, biomedical equipment technicians will see a surge in importance and demand.
 Medical technology is an integral part of any health care facility, and biomedical equipment technicians keep it functioning accurately, safely and efficiently.
-Employment positions for biomedical equipment technicians are expected to grow 22 percent by 2016, a faster rate than the average for all occupations, according to the Bureau of Labor Statistics.
+Employment positions for biomedical equipment technicians are expected to grow 22 percent, a faster rate than the average for all occupations, according to the Bureau of Labor Statistics.
 The average annual salary for biomedical equipment technicians is $40,580.

 What Does a Biomedical Equipment Technician Do?